DigitalState/Platform/platform/documentation/index.md

 ## Playbooks

-- [Architecture](playbooks/architecture.md)<br>The general architecture and core concepts of the Platform playbooks.
+- [Architecture](playbooks/architecture.md)<br>The core concepts of the Platform and general architecture of playbooks.
-- [Available Commands](playbooks/commands/index.md)<br>The list of available commands related to orchestration.
+- [Available Commands](playbooks/commands/index.md)<br>The list of available commands related to orchestration and development.